-In the interest of testing what sort of impact the modal window might have on conversions, we also tested it against the very same landing page modal-free.
-The page was exactly the same otherwise, so should provide a nice comparison.
+To test the impact the modal window had on conversions, we also tested the very same landing page modal-free.
+The page was exactly the same otherwise, providing a nice comparison.

 The best performing banner ad

-The blueprint banner ad outperformed the other two with a conversion rate of 3.5% resulting in 370 people signing up for Campaign Monitor.
+The blueprint banner ad outperformed the other two.
+With a conversion rate of 3.5%, we saw 370 people sign up for Campaign Monitor.
 Here are the full results.

 The best performing landing page

 This one surprised everyone.
 We were concerned that the modal window would result in a lower conversion rate because of the additional click.
 But we were pleasantly surprised to see this page get 25% more conversions than the next-best-performing page.
 Possibly the biggest surprise of all was that the “Earn money in your sleep” page with the inline signup form didn’t give us one new customer.
 Here are the full results:

 This banner ad (and accompanying landing page) likely performed best because it follows some rules that still hold true today:

 - It didn’t ask for the purchase right away.
 This was the user’s first interaction with the brand, and rather than pressure them into a purchase, it invited them to learn more.